sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Databricks Python Integration Steps
 ======================

-Fire Insights integrates with Databricks and can submit Python jobs.
+Sparkflows integrates with Databricks and can submit Python jobs.

-It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Fire Insights.
+It submits jobs to the Databricks clusters using the REST API of Databricks and have the results displayed back in Sparkflows.

-This document explains in detail the steps needed for Integrating Fire Insights with Databricks clusters for running Python jobs.
+This document explains in detail the steps needed for Integrating Sparkflows with Databricks clusters for running Python jobs.

-.. note::  The Machine on which Fire Insights is installed should have Python 3.7.0 or above.
+.. note::  The Machine on which Sparkflows is installed should have Python 3.7.0 or above.

 Follow the steps given below :